eighteyes/bitwig/_posts/2014-04-04-utilities.markdown

 Examine midi.js for a ton of helper functions to assist in categorizing and creating MIDI messages.
 In case you're curious `(status & 0xf0)` is a way to check the hex code for each channel and find what category it lands in.

-* `MIDIChannel(status)` returns the channel of the MIDI message.
+* `MIDIChannel(status)` returns the channel of a given MIDI message.

+## Custom Utility Functions

+I made these to make my own development process easier, mostly to ease the migration from JS for web development.

-I prefer the following log(), which handles multiple parameters.
+log(), which handles multiple parameters.

 {% highlight javascript %}
 function log(msg) {